Dynamic Network Reconfiguration for Entropy Maximization using Deep Reinforcement Learning: Experiments

 \subsection{Entropy maximization results}

 We first consider the results for the maximization of the entropy-based objectives.
-The gains in entropy obtained by the methods on the held-out test set are shown in Table~\ref{tab:test_set_results}, while training curves are presented in the Appendix.
+The gains in entropy obtained by the methods on the held-out test set are shown in Table~\ref{tab:test_set_results}, while training curves are presented in Section~\ref{ss:additional_results}.
 The results demonstrate that the approach discovers better reconfiguration strategies than random rewiring in all cases, and even the greedy search in one setting.
 Furthermore, we evaluate the out-of-distribution generalization properties of the learned models along two dimensions: varying the graph size $n \in [10, 300]$ and the budget $b$ as a percentage of existing edges $\in \{5, 10, 15, 20, 25\}$.
-The results for this experiment (from which Greedy is excluded due to poor scalability) are shown in Figure~\ref{fig:graph_and_budget_study}.
+The results for this experiment are shown in Figure~\ref{fig:graph_and_budget_study}.
+We do not report results for the Greedy solution since it is characterized by very poor scalability and, therefore, it is not practical.
 We find that, with the exception of the (BA, $\mathcal{F}_{Shannon}$) combination, the learned models generalize well to graphs substantially larger in size as well as varying rewiring budgets.